 Fact Sheet 17Q: Journalists/Reporters and the Part 541-Exemptions under the Fair Labor Standards Act (FLSA)

-The final regulations do not change the duties test for the creative professional exemption, which is the most common exemption under which journalists and reporters are tested.
+The creative professional exemption is the most common exemption under which journalists and reporters are tested.
 The creative professional exemption applies if the employee’s primary duty is work requiring invention, imagination, originality or talent in a recognized field of artistic or creative endeavor (e.g., the fields of music, acting, writing and the graphic arts), as opposed to routine mental, manual, mechanical or physical work.
 Work that can be produced by a person with general manual or intellectual ability and training is not exempt as creative.
 The requirement of creativity distinguishes the work of a creative professional from work that primarily depends on intelligence, diligence and accuracy.
 Since employees’ duties vary widely, and the creative professional exemption depends on how much invention, imagination, originality or talent is actually exercised by the employee, the determination of whether an employee is exempt as a creative professional must be made on a case-by-case basis.

-Nothing in the new rules relieves employers from their contractual obligations to journalists and reporters under collective bargaining agreements.
+Nothing in the Part 541 regulations relieves employers from their contractual obligations to journalists and reporters under collective bargaining agreements.
 In addition, journalists and reporters paid by the hour are entitled to overtime.